Sumo Loach Care Guide: The Colorful Territorial Micro Loach

 Do sumo loaches eat snails?

 They’re not known as snail eaters.
-While they may occasionally pick at very small snails, they’re not effective at snail control and shouldn’t be chosen for that purpose.
+While they will pick at very small snails, they’re not effective at snail control and shouldn’t be chosen for that purpose.
 Their diet is primarily worms, insect larvae, and crustaceans in the wild, not mollusks.

 Can sumo loaches live with bettas?